Home » UAE » Dubai City » What to Wear in Dubai – A Complete Guide for Tourists

 While Visiting Malls and Landmark Attractions

-In Dubai, the modern elegance shines bright, and you may feel like blending in with Western clothes.
+In Dubai, modern elegance shines brightly, and you may feel like blending in with Western clothes.
 By all means, do so, but keep in mind that these are all public places that even locals visit.
 Women can wear vibrant pastel colours, midi skirts, long maxi dresses, and wide-legged jumpsuits.
 Avoid crop tops, shorts, miniskirts, and low-cut tops.
 So, go stylish but be modest about it while visiting the tourist attractions in Dubai.
 The time of the year you plan to visit Dubai also affects your dressing style.
-If you are visiting the malls and public attractions during Ramadan in Dubai, then dressing appropriately is a wiser choice to respect the customs of the land.
+If you are visiting malls and public attractions during Ramadan in Dubai, dressing appropriately is a wise choice to respect the customs of the land.

 While Exploring the Traditional Spots like Mosques and Souks

 What to wear in Dubai as a woman visiting the city’s traditional attractions?
 This is a question that many female travellers are unsure how to deal with.
-If you are visiting Old Dubai and the souks, a flowing dress with sleeves or a top with a maxi skirt are ideal choice.
-For a mosque visit, however, you would need to wear a long-sleeved dress or an abaya, which is a loose-fitting, full-length robe.
+If you are visiting Old Dubai and the souks, a flowing dress with sleeves or a top with a maxi skirt is an ideal choice.
+For a mosque visit, however, you will need to wear a long-sleeved dress or an abaya, which is a loose-fitting, full-length robe.
 Additionally, you should cover your head with a scarf to show respect for religious customs.
-Men can wear long kurtas or full-sleeved shirts and full-length pants.
+Men can wear long kurtas, full-sleeved shirts, and full-length pants.

 Visiting the Beaches and Waterparks

-Dubai’s beaches offer you the freedom to wear sleeveless tops, shorts, or even swimsuits.
-You can let go of most of the dressing guidelines if you are at a private beach attached to hotels or beach clubs.
-Pools and beaches associated with Jumeirah hotels, Atlantis the Palm, Nikki Beach, Aura Sky Pool, allow swimwear like monokinis and bikinis, but then again, make sure they are not provocatively flimsy.
+Dubai’s beaches offer the freedom to wear sleeveless tops, shorts, or even swimsuits.
+You can generally disregard most of the dress code guidelines if you are at a private beach attached to hotels or beach clubs.
+Pools and beaches associated with Jumeirah hotels, Atlantis the Palm, Nikki Beach, and Aura Sky Pool allow swimwear like monokinis and bikinis, but then again, make sure they are not provocatively flimsy.
 A lightweight, flowy kaftan, sarong, or sundress is a must for moving between the beach, pool, or nearby cafés.
 Even at private beaches, you’ll need to cover up when heading to nearby public spaces.
 For men, swim trunks or board shorts are the go-to choices.
 Speedos are also allowed on private beaches.
 While heading back to cafés, lounging by the pool, or grabbing a drink at a beachside bar, cover up with a T-shirt or linen shirt paired with knee-length chino or cargo shorts.

-If you are swimming at a public beach, then meet the modesty quotient with water-resistant tops and shorts rather than donning swimwear in public.
-Kids can wear swimwear, but adults need to check if the beaches are appropriate for wearing swimwear without offending the locals.
+If you are swimming at a public beach, consider meeting the modesty quotient with water-resistant tops and shorts rather than donning swimwear in public.
+Children can wear swimwear, but adults need to check if the beaches are appropriate for wearing swimwear without offending the locals.
 Jumeirah Public Beach and Kite Beach are two popular beaches in Dubai that allow swimwear.
-First-time visitors to Dubai from India confused about the dress code on public beaches, can follow the same rules that you apply while visiting a beach in your country.
+First-time visitors to Dubai from India who are confused about the dress code on public beaches, can follow the same rules that you apply while visiting a beach in your country.
 Water-resistant flip-flops or open sandals are ideal for beach days in Dubai.

-Swimwear is mandatory in Dubai water parks; however, it should be appropriate to be worn in a family-friendly spot.
+Swimwear is mandatory in Dubai water parks; however, it should be suitable for a family-friendly spot.
 If you are sceptical about wearing a one-piece at a water park, opt for a full-body swimsuit, which will also offer you protection against the sun in the open-air water park pools and rides.

 For an Elegant Fine Dining Experience

 Dubai’s fine dining restaurants are perfect for showing off your style, but you will want to keep things elegant and avoid anything too revealing to align with local customs.
-Many upscale restaurants in the city, like At.mosphere in the Burj Khalifa, Pierchic, or Nobu, insist on elegant dress codes such as ‘smart elegant’ or ‘formal.’
+Many upscale restaurants in the city, such as At.mosphere in the Burj Khalifa, Pierchic, or Nobu, insist on elegant dress codes such as ‘smart elegant’ or ‘formal.’
 Dubai’s fine dining scene is glamorous and wants you to blend in with the sophisticated vibe, but you will still need to respect the city’s cultural emphasis on modesty.
 So, dress to impress!
-A chic maxi dress in satin or silk can never go wrong.
-A cream silk blouse with black cigarette trousers, or a metallic top with a flowy midi skirt, also creates a modern, elegant look.
-If your dress has a slightly low neckline or is sleeveless, bring a chic shawl or lightweight blazer to cover your shoulders, not just for modesty but also to keep yourself warm, as most of Dubai’s chic restaurants have heavily air-conditioned spaces.
-Accessorise with elegant clutches, delicate fine jewellery and strappy heels or stilettos.
+A chic maxi dress in satin or silk is a classic choice that can never go wrong.
+A cream silk blouse paired with black cigarette trousers, or a metallic top with a flowy midi skirt, also creates a modern, elegant look.
+If your dress has a slightly low neckline or is sleeveless, consider bringing a chic shawl or lightweight blazer to cover your shoulders, not just for modesty but also to keep yourself warm, as most of Dubai’s chic restaurants have heavily air-conditioned spaces.
+Accessorise with elegant clutches, delicate fine jewellery, and strappy heels or stilettos.
 Men, look sharp and smart with a well-fitted, crisp white shirt, or any dark solid colours paired with well-tailored black trousers.
 Don a blazer for a more classy look.
-Don’t forget to wear polished, closed footwear.
+Don’t forget to wear polished, closed-toe footwear.

 During Dubai’s Winter Months

 There is a chill in the air during the so-called winter season in Dubai.
 It’s not exactly winter.
 It’s simply the summer sun dialling its heat down a bit.
 The humidity hangs heavy in the air as well, but it is much more pleasant to explore the city than in the months of May to July.
-So what changes should you make in your clothing if your travel dates clash with winter in Dubai?
-Nothing much, the list remains the same, with a few additions like packing a light jacket, socks, and cardigans.
-The nights in Dubai get very cold from November to February even though it is a desert city.
+What changes should you make to your clothing if your travel dates coincide with winter in Dubai?
+Nothing much; the list remains the same, with a few additions, such as packing a light jacket, socks, and cardigans.
+The nights in Dubai can get very cold from November to February, even though it is a desert city.
 Hence, it is essential to carry them.
-Sunscreen is a must anytime of the year in Dubai.
+Sunscreen is a must at any time of the year in Dubai.

 Dubai Dress Code in a Nutshell

 Modesty is the word that sums up the dress code in Dubai.
 So, does that mean you cannot wear that chic, off-the-shoulder dress that you so wanted to wear on your vacation?
 No, absolutely, you can wear it.
-It is just that you need to find the right time and place for it, like private dining venues, hotels, lounges, beach clubs or rooftop fine-dining venues.
-If you are in public, you should tone down a bit and opt for casual yet modest dressing.
+It is just that you need to find the right time and place for it, such as private dining venues, hotels, lounges, beach clubs or rooftop fine-dining venues.
+If you are in public, consider toning down your style and opting for casual yet modest attire.

 Visit to Mosques, Souks or Religious, Cultural Centres